Tomo-/Pi-Pins/README.md

     io=0

-The "PiAddress*"should be changed to the IP address of your Raspberry Pi.
+#*The "PiAddress"should be changed to the IP address of your Raspberry Pi.*